 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.

-The Artistic Discovery Contest is open to all high school students in our District.
-The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
+The Artistic Discovery Contest is open to all high school students in NY-14.
+The winning artwork of our district's competition will be recognized by our district office and in the U.S. Capitol.
 Art plays a vibrant role in our society, and this competition not only showcases the diversity of our country but also allows NY-14 to contribute to the American mosaic.
-The exhibit in Washington will include the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.

 The following is a summary of the Congressional Art Competition rules: